googleapis/google-cloud-java/TESTING.md

   Datastore localDatastore = options.service();
   ```

-Note that the remote Datastore emulator must be running before running the code above.
 We recommend that you start the emulator on the remote machine using the [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/reference/beta/emulators/datastore/) from command line, as shown below:

 ```
 gcloud beta emulators datastore start --host-port <hostname of machine>:<port>